liambaker10/SHEAA/README.md

 ### Bit Flip Injection

-The final method of error injection is [Bit Flip Injector](important%20functions/BitInjectors/) which takes in the index of the node you want changed (from the total list of nods in the model and how many you want changed. **Alex explain**
+The final method of error injection is [Bit Flip Injector](important%20functions/BitInjectors/) which takes in the index of the node you want changed (from the total list of nods in the model and how many you want changed.
+It operates by converting all elements of the tensor specified by the user to binary then flipping the amount of bits specified by the user and converting all elements back to decimal.
+This new tensor replaces the old tensor in a modified model.

+The main benefit of this injector is its subtlety.
+When slightly increasing the amount of bits to flip, the output of the model becomes more and more distorted.
+This is especially helpful in finding the breaking point of the model, where grammar and spelling mistakes become complete gibberish.
+Another benefit is that you can specifically choose which tensor to alter, allowing the user to see the impact each tensor has.

 ## Usage